Salt High Blood Pressure

 Apparently two-thirds of folk add salt to their food even before tasting it; that obviously is sheer silliness and I am going to test myself as well.

-Commercial bread contains a lot of extra salt and sugar too; not to mention the refined flour.
+Commercial bread contains a lot of surplus salt and sugar too; not to mention the refined flour.
 Even so-called wholewheat may have had up to 40 percent of the goodies removed, mostly the germ and bran obviously.
 Simultaneously those phytochemicals that give your slice its flavour are extracted; it's tasteless.

 Baking your own loaf using a machine is one of the simpler ways of reducing the unwanted salt content and increasing the goodies; it takes only five minutes to prepare the dough.
 The extra choline in the wholegrain alone makes it worthwhile.

-This salt calculator[7] will give you a rough idea of how much you consume, and whether you are within the guidelines.
+This salt calculator[7] will give you a rough idea of how much you consume; and whether you are within the guidelines.

 "One in five South African children already has high blood pressure.
 The main drivers in adults are abdominal obesity, alcohol and excessive-salt intake."